 In community-based practices where patients have multi-generational relationships with staff, centralization disrupts something valuable.
 The patient who has been calling Mary at the front desk for 15 years will notice when a stranger answers.

-Complex Clinical Services
+What About Complex Clinical Services?

 Specialty practices where intake requires significant clinical knowledge benefit from having intake staff who work alongside clinical teams.
 A fertility clinic where intake staff need to understand treatment protocols is different from a general dental practice.